OfficialWhatuhh/teleport_script/README.md

 # FiveM Teleport Script
 FiveM Teleport Script | Free

-Make sure to make a folder named "src" and drag everything but the fx manifest into that folder Also delete the readme and license, you don't need that Then you change the coords to your needed coords
+Delete the readme and license, you don't need that Then you change the coords to your needed coords